romul/spree-product-assembly/README.markdown

 Create a product which is composed of other products.

+*This is still beta so beware it may not work as expected on Spree 2.0 for now.
+Still please try it out and let us know if you find any issues*

 ## Installation

 Add the following line to your Gemfile

     gem "spree_product_assembly", :git => "git://github.com/spree/spree-product-assembly.git"

 Run bundle install as well as the extension intall command to copy and run migrations